saiful7778/dtrav-client/README.md

-# Dtrav - is a online tour guide web app
+# Dtrav - is a online tour guide web app (client side)